sveltejs/vite-plugin-svelte/docs/faq.md

 For reference, check out [windicss](https://github.com/windicss/vite-plugin-windicss/blob/517eca0cebc879d931c6578a08accadfb112157c/packages/vite-plugin-windicss/src/index.ts#L167).

+### What is going on with vite and `Pre-bundling dependencies:`?

+Pre-bundling dependencies is an [optimization in vite](https://vitejs.dev/guide/dep-pre-bundling.html).
+It is required for cjs dependencies, as vite's development server only works with es modules internally.

+Thanks to [new api in vite](https://github.com/vitejs/vite/pull/4634) , [vite-plugin-svelte](https://github.com/sveltejs/vite-plugin-svelte/pull/157) automatically handles pre-bundling these for you.

-### What is `The requested module 'xxx' does not provide an export named 'yyy'`?
+In case you still run into errors like `The requested module 'xxx' does not provide an export named 'yyy'` please check our [open issues](https://github.com/sveltejs/vite-plugin-svelte/issues).

-This usually happens when a dependency (e.g. `xxx`) only exports CJS code, but is not optimized by Vite.
-It's also a common issue among many Svelte libraries because they are [excluded from optimization by default](https://github.com/vitejs/vite/issues/3910#issuecomment-897006012) by `vite-plugin-svelte`.

-A pending [Vite pull request](https://github.com/vitejs/vite/pull/4634) would help solve this issue soon, but until then, try contacting the `xxx` library authors to also export ESM code.